 People diagnosed with cancer after using Roundup® file lawsuits to receive compensation for physical, emotional and financial damages — including those caused by wrongful death.
 Roundup® lawyers help patients and their families find out if they are eligible for compensation from Monsanto Company.

 Does Roundup® Cause Non-Hodgkin’s Lymphoma?

 In 2015, the World Health Organization’s special investigative unit — the International Agency for Research on Cancer (IARC) — classified glyphosate as a Group 2A agent.
 These agents are “probably carcinogenic to humans.”
 Specifically, the studies found a link between glyphosate and non-Hodgkin’s lymphoma, a rare cancer.

-IARC researchers from 11 countries met to review scientific evidence from independent, publically available studies.
+IARC researchers from 11 countries met to review scientific evidence from independent, publicly available studies.
 Their goal was to provide public health organizations around the world with enough evidence to take action.
 According to the IARC, their data is “reviewed by the world’s leading experts without vested interests.”